Tractors in India: Preet Tractors

-Entrepreneur Mr. Hari Singh and his brother Mr. Gurcharan Singh laid the foundation of "Preet Agro Industries back in 1980 when they began initial production of straw reapers, threshers and other agricultural implements.
+Entrepreneur Hari Singh and his brother Gurcharan Singh laid the foundation of "Preet Agro Industries back in 1980 when they began initial production of straw reapers, threshers and other agricultural implements.
 The two launched their first tractor driven combine harvester in 1986.
 With a successful line of combine harvesters under their belt they began research and development for a tractor that led to their first and best known model "987".
 With excellent reliability and performance Preet continues to make remarkable impact not only in Indian farming community and other countries across the world.

 Preet's manufacturing plant Patiala, Punjab, spanning 50,000 sq meters is producing low cost ad quality tractors offered in a range of 35 HP to 90 HP.
 Similarly the Combine harvesters are offered in 75 HP and 110 HP for multiple crops, including paddy, wheat, etc.

+In 2022, Preet began marketing their tractors overseas using the Avenger brand.

 SAME Deutz-Fahr (India) Private Ltd.

 In 1996, SAME DEUTZ-FAHR set up production in a joint venture with Greaves Ltd in Ranipet, Tamil Nadu.
 It was known as SAME GREAVES TRACTOR Ltd, and manufactured tractors under the name SAME-Greaves for sale in India.
 In 2002, SAME DEUTZ-FAHR acquired nearly all the remaining shares in this joint venture.
 The new enterprise is known as SAME DEUTZ-FAHR India Private Ltd. The factory currently produces tractors in of 35 to 120HP capacities and Engines from 35 to 160 HP for domestic markets and International Markets.

 SAME DEUTZ-FAHR (SDF) India Private Limited a subsidiary of SDF Group Italy since 2002.
 The Group manufacturers and sells tractor across the globe through its major brands SAME, Deutz-Fahr, Lamborghini, Hurlimann and Gregoire.
-SDF India sells its tractors in India through its brand Deutz-Fahr and the product range includes tractors from 35-80HP.
+SDF India sells its tractors in India through its brand Deutz-Fahr and the product range includes tractors from 35–80HP.
 SDF India has an established network of 220+ dealerships with service centres across India.

+Solis Tractors (Solis-Yanmar)

+In 2011 a joint venture between Yanmar Co.
+Ltd. and ITL (Sonalika-International Tractors Limited) was formed in to manufacture and market tractors in India and for export markets under the "Solis Yanmar" brand name.
+In the past, this company has built tractors for Claas and Renault, among others.
+Today it collaborates with the Japanese Yanmar and produces tractors for Landini.
+With a production of 120,000 units per year, Sonalika is one of the largest tractor manufacturers in the world.
+The Sonalika Group is an Indian multinational company headquartered in Hoshiarpur, India.

+Solis offers a wide range of 2 and 4-wheel drive tractors from 30 HP (model 3016 SN) to 75 HP (7524 S).